mattvenn/formal-intro-course/exercises/part3/README.md

 ### Method

-* Change the MAX_AMOUNT of the simple counter to 1000
+* Change the MAX_AMOUNT of the busy counter to 1000
 * update the sby file to change the mode from bmc to prove
 * run the tools and verify the counter works correctly
 * add a new assertion that proves the counter will never equal 2000.